Specialised help for breastfeeding and unsettled infant behaviour

-Dr Pamela Douglas is a GP, researcher and educator who offers specialised support for breastfeeding, unsettled infant behaviour, and maternal mood.
+Dr Pamela Douglas is a highly experienced GP, lactation consultant, researcher and educator who brings you specialised support for breastfeeding, unsettled infant behaviour, and maternal mood.

-If you are experiencing breastfeeding problems or unsettled baby behaviour which has not resolved with usual care, or if your health provider has concerns that your baby might have tongue or lip ties, you can see Dr Douglas face-to-face or by online consultation at the Possums Education and Research Centre (PERC), Paeds in a Pod.
-PERC is located in the Greenslopes Obstetrics and Gynaecology rooms, Level 2F, at the Greenslopes Private Hospital.
+If you are experiencing breastfeeding problems or unsettled baby behaviour which has not resolved with usual care, or if your health provider has concerns that your baby might have tongue or lip ties, you can see Dr Douglas face-to-face or by online consultation at the Possums Education and Research Centre, Paeds in a Pod.
+The Possums Centre is currently located in the Greenslopes Obstetrics and Gynaecology rooms, Level 2F, at the Greenslopes Private Hospital.
 Phone 07 3177 2000 or email email@example.com

 - Evaluating delivery of Neuroprotective Developmental Care (NDC), also known as the Possums programs